 9. 3% (2016)

 3% is a science-fiction thriller that takes you forward to a dystopian Brazil that’s been split into two unequal societies: the Offshore, which overflows with affluence and abundance, and the Inland, where poverty and desperation have taken over.

 Every year, 20-year-old adults are given the chance to “cross over,” but only three percent of them make it.
 If you’re drawn to movies like The Hunger Games and The Maze Runner, then you’ll find a lot to like in 3%.
 It feels very much like a young adult tale, but adeptly tackles deeper issues and themes that are accessible to a wider audience.

 10. Glitch (2015)

-Glitch is one of the best mini-series to come from Down Under.
-In a tiny town in backwoods Australia, seven people mysteriously rise from their graves—still intact as if they’d never died, but without their memories.
-What’s more, the seven grave-risers apparently have nothing in common, spanning many decades between their deaths.
+Glitch is one of the best mini-series to come from “Down Under.”
+In a tiny Australian town, seven people mysteriously rise from their graves.
+Their bodies are still intact, as if they’d never died, but their memories are fragmented.

 More Awesome Shows to Watch on Netflix

 If you’re tired of the same old shows that cater to the same old audiences, then take heart: Netflix is arguably the most experimental “TV network” of them all.
 You can find a lot of brilliant foreign Netflix series to dig into.

 If you’re looking for other things to watch on the streaming platform, we recommend the best BBC shows on Netflix for Americans , followed by the best Nordic dramas on Netflix and Amazon Prime .
 Enjoy!